Eviction Notice Laws by State — Full 50-State Guide

 Compare notice periods and eviction speeds

 Non-Payment Notice: Minimum days after serving notice before filing eviction.
 “Immediate” = can file as soon as rent is late.
+Note that late fee laws and termination notice requirements also vary significantly by state.

 | State | Notice | M-to-M | Speed |